saibulusu/saibulusu.github.io/README.md

 Implementation of a shell that provides sequential and parallel commands, denoted by ; and & respectively.
 Technologies Used: C, Vim, tmux.

-**Maskon-Maskoff** - Microsoft Intern Hack for Social good - with JP Ungaretti, Linda Zhao, and Amber Li
+**Maskon-Maskoff** - Microsoft Intern Hack for Social good - with JP Ungaretti, Linda Zhao, Amber Li
 Created a dashboard and managed the database for an app that analyzes a picture of people during a pandemic and determines a safety score based on the number of people who wore a mask.
 Technologies Used (for my contribution): Cosmos DB, Power BI, DAX.